-I’ve been loving the Summer Camp Crafts week over at Impress Your Kids.
-There are so many fun and creative ideas for camp.
+I have been loving the Summer Camp Crafts week over at Impress Your Kids.
+There are so many fun and creative ideas for summer camp.
 Today, Amanda is showing how to make a God’s Eye craft that doubles as a memory holder.
-And I’m joining the fun and sharing a craft I’ve done once before, but is just too perfect for camp that I need to share it again!
+And I’m joining the fun and sharing a craft I have done once before, but is just too perfect for camp that I need to share it again!
 Peanut Butter Bird Feeders are an easy craft that would be great for camp, both young and old.
+Most of these supplies and pretty common.
+Just need to buy some bird feeder and find pinecones from your yard.
+Read on for the instructions.

 Supplies for Pine Cone Bird Feeder: